lit/lit/packages/labs/eleventy-plugin-lit/README.md

 It is important to preserve some constraints when designing a boot-up strategy for pages that use pre-rendered Lit components.
 In particular:

-- The Declarative Shadow DOM ponyfill must wait until all HTML has been parsed.
+- The Declarative Shadow DOM polyfill must wait until all HTML has been parsed.
 - Lit and Lit component definition modules must wait until the experimental Lit hydration support module has loaded.
-- Lit component definition modules must wait until the Declarative Shadow DOM ponyfill to have been invoked (if it was needed for the browser).
+- Lit component definition modules must wait until the Declarative Shadow DOM polyfill to have been invoked (if it was needed for the browser).

 In the following diagram, each `->` edge represents a timing sequence
 constraint:

 ```
 parse    load       install lit
- HTML  ponyfill   hydration support
+ HTML  polyfill   hydration support
   |       |        |
   v       v        v
- run ponyfill    load lit
+ run polyfill    load lit
           |        |
           v        v
         load component